Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 Knowing that someday I would be called upon to help build the Force For Good and wage war for the future of life and society, I resolved at an early age to prepare generally for the Unknown Future by lifting the heaviest burdens I could bear and taking on as much responsibility as anyone would entrust me with.
 At first, that was selling and trading, or mowing a lawn.
 Then, it was bagels and ice cream.
 Then, it was discovering that my Mind was a more valuable asset than my physical strength or food service ability, and that high school parents would pay me 7x minimum wage to teach their children mathematics and music. $40 or $50 an hour in high school was a lot better than $5 or $7.

 Towards the end of high school, my grandfather approached me and suggested that it might be time to get something real on my resume.
-He wasn't working for the construction company he founded any more, but our last name was still on the building and he suggested that he would be willing to give the employee-owners a call and see if they would let me come in and intern.
+He was no longer working for the construction company he founded, but our last name was still on the building and he suggested that he would be willing to give the employee-owners a call and see if they would let me come in and intern.

 Sacrificing money to the opportunity to take on responsibility, learn, and grow, I made a fateful decision to take a 7x paycut, and start doing plan takeoffs for minimum wage.
 Summers, spring break, Christmas break, anytime I had a week free I would go into the office and attempt to be useful.

+Plan takeoffs were an amazing thing to learn, because they involved taking hundreds of pages and plans and specifications reflecting a [[Designer's Intent]], and decomposing them into their constituent elements in a Way that could be analyzed, estimated, and built.

 And so it was that I found myself faced with a decision.